Irish in the British Armed Forces: Regiments

 Towards the end of the 17th century, a number of regiments began to develop which swore allegiance to the British interest; most of these derive from the Williamite War in Ireland.
-Most of the early "Irish" Regiment of Foot were founded by New English settlers, however, an exception is the 5th Regiment of Foot (later known as the Royal Northumberland Fusiliers) deriving its lineage from Daniel O'Brien, 3rd Viscount Clare.
+Most of the early "Irish" Regiment of Foot were founded by New English settlers, however, an exception is the 5th Regiment of Foot (later known as the Royal Northumberland Fusiliers) deriving its lineage from the 3rd Viscount Clare.
 A slew of red-coated regiments were founded during the Napoleonic Wars, not least the Royal Irish Fusiliers founded by Sir John Doyle, 1st Baronet.
 At the height of the British Empire, regiments such as the Connaught Rangers emerged.
 The Irish Guards was founded during the Victorian-era.
-Many regiments were disbanded after Irish independence, but an association exists today to commemorate the history and servicemen in the form of the Combined Irish Regiments Association.
+Many regiments were disbanded after most of Ireland gained independence in 1922, but an association exists today to commemorate the history and servicemen in the form of the Combined Irish Regiments Association.

 A number of contemporary British regimental traditions make reference to Irish culture.
-The regimental motto of the Royal Irish Regiment; Faugh A Ballagh (Clear the Way!); is derived from the Irish language.
+The regimental motto of the Royal Irish Regiment; Faugh A Ballagh (Clear the Way!) is in the Irish language.
 The only other British regiment to feature one of the Gaelic languages as a motto was the Seaforth Highlanders, with Cuidich 'n Righ (Aid the King).
 Meanwhile, the Royal Dragoon Guards and the Irish Guards have as their motto Quis separabit?
 (Who will separate?) which was also used previously by the Connaught Rangers.
 An Irish harp with a crown features on the regimental cap badge of the Royal Irish and the Queen's Royal Hussars, while the shamrock and Cross of St. Patrick is featured on the Irish Guards' cap badge.
 Marching songs in use include the Killaloe March and Eileen Alannah for the Royal Irish, Fare Thee Well Inniskilling for the Royal Dragoon Guards, St Patrick's Day and Let Erin Remember for the Irish Guards.
-These regiments also celebrate St Patrick's Day on 17 March and are presented with shamrocks.
+These regiments also celebrate Saint Patrick's Day on 17 March and are presented with shamrocks.
 The Royal Irish and the Irish Guards have an Irish Wolfhound as their military mascot, named "Brian Boru IX" and "Domhnall," respectively.